Down a bumpy dirt road on Costa Rica’s lush Nicoya Peninsula, you’ll find the small, sleepy surf town of Nosara.

 - Walking: Walking around Nosara really isn’t an option.
 Unless you stay at a hotel near the beach and just plan to hang in that area.
 In that case, I would recommend staying at the beautiful Gilded Iguana so you can walk to the nearby restaurants, cafés, and Playa Guiones.

 - Rental Car: As mentioned above, I recommend renting a car!
-You can rent one in Nosara, or in the best case scenario, you’ll pick up your car nearby the airport in San Jose or Liberia (where it’s cheaper).
+You can rent one in Nosara.
+Or in the best case scenario, you’ll pick up your car nearby the airport in San Jose or Liberia (where it’s cheaper).
+Click here to find the best deals on a rental car.

 - Tuk-Tuk: Don’t want to drive yourself around?
 No worries.
 You can traverse the town via Nosara’s version of a taxi: tuk-tuk!
 They’re surprisingly amazing at navigating the bumpy dirt roads.